 In its 2030 strategy called ‘Enter Tomorrow’, Central European fuel company, MOL Group, listed a strategic objective that 30% of its EBITDA should come from consumer services.
 In MOL’s case, we are talking about more than just the shops inside the stations.

 The company has launched two new services that are detached from forecourts, yet still remain in the comfort zone of transportation: MOL Bubi, a bicycle sharing network, and MOL Limo, a car rental service where users can book both electric or gas-powered vehicles.

 By entering new segments, MOL not only guarantees that its profits keep growing regardless of the demand for fuel, but they’ll also stay relevant in the eyes of the public.

-Loyalty programs and fuel rewards have been a staple of forecourts since the early 1990s.
+Fuel retail loyalty programs have been a staple of forecourts since the early 1990s.
 It just makes sense: fuel is a commodity good, plus there is frequent repeat purchase with a relatively high basket value.
 Therefore, fuel chains wanted to differentiate themselves by providing something unique.

-These initial programs were either simple earn & burn style affairs that failed to reach their full potential or coalition programs that don’t provide enough data to the partnering companies.
+These initial fuel retail loyalty programs were either simple earn & burn style affairs that failed to reach their full potential or coalition programs that don’t provide enough data to the partnering companies.